linngithub0/HybPSF/README.md

 This is PSF reconstruction code for JWST NIRCam image

-This is an introduction for compiling and preparing for this code you can just run: ./setup.sh, under the path in the command line and then see the example.py for the simple usage of the code
+This is an introduction for compiling and preparing for this code first you need zunzip the fftw-3.3.10.zip and cfitsio-4.1.10.zip respectively and then you can just run: ./setup.sh, under the path in the command line and then see the example.py for the simple usage of the code

 the configure paramaters used to generate the catalogue are needed, which